 We may be unable to retain our key employees or attract, integrate or retain other highly qualified employees in the future.
 We have experienced, and expect to continue to experience, difficulty in hiring and retaining highly-skilled senior managers and other employees with appropriate qualifications, such as employees combining customer service backgrounds with technical aptitude, and employees with experience developing scalable computer networks.
-Also, our recently announced workforce reductions may adversely affect the morale of, and our ability to retain, those employees who were not terminated.
+Also, our workforce reductions announced in the first quarter of 2001 may adversely affect the morale of, and our ability to retain, those employees who were not terminated.
 Because our stock price has suffered a significant decline, the stock options held by our employees and other equity-based compensation may have diminished effectiveness as employee retention devices.
 If our retention efforts are ineffective, employee turnover could increase and our ability to provide services to our clients would be materially and adversely affected.